The Grammar Translation Method

 While the lack of speaking might be the most obvious criticism, there is also the focus on grammatical rules and translation which leads more towards linguistic competence than communicative competence.
 In other words, students have a lot of knowledge about language, but they can’t use it to achieve communication.
 Unfortunately (and rather strangely) it is not unusual that students trained in this methodology believe that their problem remains a lack of grammar knowledge.

-The translation focus can also be criticised since this is not a real communicative activity.
+The translation focus can also be criticised since this is not a real communicative activityAn activity is any part of a lesson which involves students … More.
 It is impossible to agree with this completely.
 Many conversations do take place in which one of the interlocutors translates something.
 However, in the sense that translation is done in grammar translation, this is a fair point.
 Translating single sentences for no real reason is not in any way communicative.

 Further the sentences that appear in translation tasks are often not natural, having been written purely to test students translation abilities.
 As an example the following are from Grammaire Anglaise A L’Usage Des Franciase by Paul Fuchs (1882):

 - Has this tree a great many leaves?

 - Is this wine that you buy as dear as the one that your uncle buys.

 Given that this book was written in 1871, it’s actually difficult to criticise all of the sentences contained within as unnatural since what people actually said was most likely very different from today.
 Nevertheless the three examples above stand out as either being pointless questions or an over-convoluted sentence.

 While grammar translation was the dominant method for teaching English until the 1940s, dissatisfaction with grammar translation saw new methods being introduced from the mid-19th century.

 When considering historic approaches and methods, it is helpful to think about why people learnt languages at that time.
 While grammar translation might seem horrendously useless today, at the time it did go some way towards its purpose.